mdrakibulislam10/summer-camp-client-side/README.md

 * You can login by clicking the login button, if you are a new user then you can register by going to the registrar page.
 The link to the registration page is on the login page.
 * Clicking on Dashboard will take you to the Student Dashboard page if you're a student, the Instructor Dashboard page if you're an instructor, and the Admin Dashboard page if you're an administrator.
 * You can select any class in the classes page and confirm purchase the class by payment in the my enrolled page.
+* You can toggle light mode and dark mode.

 ## > Used packages / technology name:
 * react-stripe-js: for payment.